-The information under the caption "Security Ownership of Certain Beneficial Owners and Management" in MannKind's Proxy Statement is incorporated herein by this reference.
-The remaining information called for by this item relating to "Securities Authorized for Issuance under Equity Compensation Plans" is incorporated herein by reference to MannKind's Proxy Statement.
+The information under the captions "Security Ownership of Certain Beneficial Owners and Management" and "Executive Compensation - Securities Authorized for Issuance under Equity Compensation Plans" in the proxy statement is incorporated herein by this reference.

 Item 13.
 Certain Relationships and Related Transactions